 Create unique tags for each person

-If, for some reason, you decide to not add the people to Family Tree, we suggest that you include distinguishing information in the tag.
-In addition to the person’s name, type in birth and death years, generation indicators (like Jr., Sr., II, etc.), or place-names to help you distinguish one person’s tag from another.
+If you decide to not add the people to Family Tree, we suggest that you include distinguishing information in the tag.
+In addition to the person’s name, enter dates or generation indicators.
+Places can also be useful as you distinguish one person’s tag from another.